 - Read the Number Aloud Using Period Names: Teach the “period” concept: each group of three digits forms a period (ones period, thousands period, millions period, billions period).
 Have students read the number by stating each period followed by its name, skipping the ones period.

 - Practice Expanded Form: Once the chart is complete, ask learners to write the number in expanded form.
-To give you an idea, 4,582,109,367 becomes 4,000,000,000 + 500,000,000 + 80,000,000 + 2,000,000 + 100,000 + 9,000 + 300 + 60 + 7.
+Here's one way to look at it: 4,582,109,367 becomes 4,000,000,000 + 500,000,000 + 80,000,000 + 2,000,000 + 100,000 + 9,000 + 300 + 60 + 7.

 - Repeat with Varied Numbers: Rotate through different examples, including numbers with zeros in various places, to reinforce the concept of placeholder digits and prevent common misreadings.